Steanky/Ethylene/README.md

 Building Ethylene is simple!
 Just clone this repository and run `gradlew build` in the root directory.

 Ethylene uses a few custom Gradle plugins to simplify build logic.
 These can be found in the `buildSrc/src/main/groovy` folder.
-If you're creating addons, like support for a specific configuration format, take a look at the `build.gradle` file for an existing module.
+If you're creating addons, like support for a specific configuration format, take a look at the `build.gradle` file for an existing module, and use the same structure.

 # Contributing

-(WIP)
+See `CONTRIBUTING.md` for more information on making contributions.

 # Hosting